tarantool/node-tarantool-driver/README.md

 It's ok you can do whatever you need.
 I add log options for some technical information it can be help for you.
 If i don't answer i just miss email :( it's a lot emails from github so please write me to newbiecraft@gmail.com directly if i don't answer in one day.

 ## Changelog

+### 4.0.0

+- Added 3 new msgpack extensions: UUID, Datetime, Decimal.
+- Connection object now accepts all options of `net.createConnection()`, including Unix socket path.
+- New `nonWritableHostPolicy` and related options, which improves a high availability capabilities without any 3rd parties.
+- Ability to disable the offline queue.
+- Fixed [bug with int32](https://github.com/tarantool/node-tarantool-driver/issues/48) numbers when it was encoded as floating.
+Use method `packInteger()` to solve this.
+- `selectCb()` now also accepts `spaceId` and `indexId` as their String names, not only their IDs.

+### 3.0.7

+Fix in header decoding to support latest Tarantool versions.
+Update to tests to support latest Tarantool versions.

 ### 3.0.6